Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 ## Chapter 1 Part 2 (Dyuvil)

 I awake with a start, jolted awake by the world-shattering sound of thunder.
-For a moment, I think I'm back in the
+For a moment, I'm in my little room back in Dir, awoken by a Kwin thunderstorm.
+Upon returning senses and that all too farmiliar pain in my gut, it's clear that I'm undeed